 The Parish Council manages the Burial Ground and the Allotments and is represented on the Recreation Centre Committee, the Youth Club committee and the Drainage Board.
 It runs the annual Coronation Cup gardening competition and the Chapman Andrews annual photographic competition and works closely with the local Police Team on law enforcement matters.

 The Parish Council is guardian of a photographic archive of the village, including the Sanderson collection, and is working towards making this available to view online.
 It also created and manages the Copmanthorpe Heritage Trail.

 The Parish Council, through the Neighbourhood Planning Group (comprising Councillors and residents), is working towards having an approved Neighbourhood Plan for the village.
 A separate website shows all information on this (www.plan4copmanthorpe.org.uk)

 The Council makes grants to applying groups and organisations operating within the village and levies an annual Precept, collected by City of York Council as part of the Council Tax, to fund its activities.
 The Parish Council also supports the Village Task Force, a group of volunteers who meet weekly to clear overgrowth on footpaths, pick litter and generally undertake all the tasks that fall outside the remit of other bodies.

-The Council also takes action to enhance the community spirit in the village through special events, such as the recent Christmas Grotto and Living Nativity, that involve many village groups and encourage residents to come together in a shared experience.
+The Council also takes action to enhance the community spirit in the village through special events, such as the Christmas Grotto and Living Nativity, that involve many village groups and encourages residents to come together in a shared experience.